Dart Tips to Gain an Edge: Volume #2

 At the level most play at (meaning not professional), it is great to have a collection of darts that are different to experiment with as you fine-tune your grip, draw, and action.
 There are few players that are attuned to what they need from a barrel.
 It is important to go with what feels comfortable before fully understanding why it is comfortable.

-Peter Wright shooting darts
+Peter Wright retrieving his darts

 From a learning and growing perspective, I advise to not pack a second different set to go out to league night or a tournament.
 You will tip off your opponent that something is not right.
 An observant opponent will notice the change, take it as a sign of discomfort, and use that to fuel themselves.
 You will also build in an excuse should your performance not go as planned.
 It is seldom the arrow and most often the archer that is to blame.
 If you are thinking about making a barrel change, obviously you want to have practiced with them for a bit – but there is no need to over do it.
 Make the mental commitment, and one night just do it.
 It is important to deploy your new set with perceived pressure to experience that level of focus.